 Final eligibility for financial aid is based on the number of hours for which students are enrolled as of the Official Count Day.
 The Official Count Day is published in the academic calendar.

-Tuition and Fees (effective for Fall 2016 and Spring 2017 Semesters)
+Tuition and Fees (Effective Fall Semester 2017)